h01ger/piuparts/README_server.txt

  The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding' .
-Configure sudo on the slave machine to allow the slave account run '/usr/sbin/piuparts' as root without password (otherwise you'll be typing in a password all the time).
+Configure sudo (via '/etc/sudoers.d/piuparts') on the slave machine(s) to allow the slave account to run '/usr/sbin/piuparts' as root without password (otherwise  you'll be typing in a password all the time).
 .
 Run '/usr/share/piuparts/piuparts-slave' on the slave accounts.
  Packages that are installed want to use '/dev/tty', so you can't do this from cron.
 Also, you'll want to keep an eye on what is